 - Neither the City Engineer nor a member of staff has the authority to make that change (although he claims staff has made a lot of changes to accommodate the businesses)

-- That the City Engineer is no longer involved in the planning (although ARKK has a contract for Third Party Review on the project).
+- That the City Engineer is no longer involved in the planning (although ARKK has a $447K in contracts for Third Party Review and Construction Management for the project).

 Which begs the question – just who can remove the angled parking and 7 foot wide sidewalks, planters, lighting and irrigation, etc., from the plan?

-- The Mayor’s claim that Jax will gain parking spaces.
+- The City Manager claimed Jax never had a right to the parking spaces in the street, and the Mayor claimed that Jax will gain parking spaces.
 Prevarication.
 I recall when Jax was granted those extra spaces along their parking lot.
 Don’t you think someone with the City at the time or in the past 25 years would have noticed and objected if it were not allowed?
 Fewer public parking spaces will replace the fourteen spaces currently available, and the new design will impede deliveries to the entire Jax center.
 A public parking space that replaces a private parking space is no bargain.
-Blocking private spaces will not help the current businesses or any in the future.
+Blocking private spaces will not help the current or future businesses.
 There has never been a problem with parking along 5100-5200 Spruce.
 I should know, I’ve lived one block away for the past 33 years.

-- Finally the cost.
+- Finally the cost, well over $3 million dollars for Spruce/Fifth.
 Residents feel Council has approved a lot of wasteful spending, and they mistrust the motives of this city manager.
 They want decent streets and reliable drainage, not streetscapes that are costly to build and costly to maintain.
 Coupled with the debt, flooded homes, more bond issues, and the increased tax rate (another bit of misinformation by the City Manager and the Mayor – our tax rate has indeed increased – from $.4159 to $.4313) I guarantee this will not sit well with the taxpayers, who could care less about the City Manager’s manipulation of the Comprehensive Plan.